OscarCawley/grit-comic/README.md

 - **TODO**
-  buttons at bottom of sign up pages whitelist characters for usernames signup double password check verify, subscribe pages need responsive css account page needs responsive css fix long one word comments from not wrapping make socials white make wiki posts only show first paragraph or 5 lines figure out if password hashing needs to be hidden from github
+  verify, subscribe pages need responsive css whitelist characters for usernames signup double password check account page needs responsive css fix long one word comments from not wrapping make socials white make wiki posts only show first paragraph or 5 lines check if secure from SQL injection figure out if password hashing needs to be hidden from github